 Is Alcohol Antibacterial?

 Yes, in the right percentages.
 Hand sanitizer gel uses either isopropanol, ethanol, or n-propanol separately or mixed for their anti-bacterial properties.
 The generally accepted percentages for the best efficiency is ethanol at 60% to 85%, isopropanol at 60% to 80%, and n-propanol at 60% to 80%.
 The rest of the percentage is just water.

-Higher percentage isn't better.
+Higher percentage isn’t necessarily better.
 Too high and it evaporates too fast for effective cleaning and might not get to the inside of the cell to kill the germ.